feiyuxiaoThu/Jerk_Bounded_Speed_Planning/README.md

 + A Real-Time Motion Planner with Trajectory Optimization for Autonomous Vehicles
 + Safe Trajectory Generation For Complex Urban Environments Using Spatio-temporal Semantic Corridor (More deeper ...)

+## Further

++ add more convex solver supports to fit engineering usage well.
+And the solver choice is made according to [this recommendation](https://drake.mit.edu/doxygen_cxx/group__solvers.html)